kura-labs-org/DEPLOY4_FLASK_APP/README.md

 # Deployment 4

-For this deployment, we have to deploy three different application using Python - Flask - AWS Beanstalk.
+For this deployment, we have to deploy three different applications using Python - Flask - AWS Beanstalk.
 In order to complete the work, I have used some open source resources cited below.
-The detailed documentation is in the pdf file linked to this repository.
+The detailed documentation is in the [PDF](https://github.com/ibrahima1289/DEPLOY4_FLASK_APP/blob/main/Dplymnt4_apps_IDiallo.pdf) file linked to this repository.

 ## 1. Url Shortener